wechaty/docusaurus/README.md

 ### 1. Add Blog Header

-All blog should has title, author, date...
+All blog should has title, author, date, teaser...

 Example as follows: